This is an article in a series of blog posts, where I provide more details on the portfolio of DevOps cloud services around SAP BTP.

 Multitarget Application (MTA) Approach

 For handling interdependencies of the software modules and artefacts that your app comprises of, consider to follow the Multitarget Application (MTA) approach that allows to bundle all artefacts of your app into one archive together with a machine-readable description of the contents and its interdependencies.

-This allows SAP Cloud Platform deployment infrastructure to perform an automated deployment of the artefacts comprising your app to the right runtimes and in the right order – which makes an MTA archive an ideal hand-over artifact from development to operation.
+This allows the deployment infrastructure of the platform to perform an automated deployment of the artefacts comprising your app to the right runtimes and in the right order – which makes an MTA archive an ideal hand-over artifact from development to operation.

-Although it is optional, using the MTA approach will help you reduce your efforts for deployment and interdependency handling – also, the MTA approach is the basis for many delivery options outlined in the description of upcoming phases and is therefore integrated in many DevOps tools and processes, such as in SAP Web IDE (described next), which also eases the overall handling of your app.
+Although it is optional, using the MTA approach will help you reduce your efforts for deployment and interdependency handling – also, the MTA approach is the basis for many delivery options outlined in the description of upcoming phases and is therefore integrated in many DevOps tools and processes, such as in SAP Business Application Studio (described next), which also eases the overall handling of your app.

-As development environment, consider SAP Web IDE, which is a powerful, extensible, web-based tool that simplifies both the development of end-to-end SAP Fiori apps and the full-stack (UI, business logic and database) application lifecycle.
+As development environment, consider SAP Business Application Studio, which is a powerful, extensible, web-based tool for full-stack and cloud application development.
 You can use the IDE to develop, debug, build, test, extend and deploy role-based, consumer-grade apps.
-SAP Web IDE shows a high integration with other best practices and services – for example, it is part of the approach recommended by the SAP Cloud Application Programming model described next.
+SAP Business Application Studio shows a high integration with other best practices and services – for example, it is part of the approach recommended by the SAP Cloud Application Programming model described next.

-Alternatively, you could use a local development environment, such as Eclipse, for which tools/plugins are offered for SAP Cloud Platform development.
+Alternatively, you could use a local development environment, such as Eclipse or Microsoft’s Visual Studio Code, for which tools/plugins are offered for SAP Extension Suite development.